CSC207-UofT/course-project-csc207_stackoverflowers/README.md

       pick their own responses which will determine how the interview level progresses.
     - the player will be able to choose if they will hire the intern after each interview
     - the hired interns will be put in the company HR system
-    - Therefore, the ‘hired’ list in the HRSystem must be updated to reflect the player’s choices.
+    - Therefore, the ‘hired’ list in the Entities.HRSystem must be updated to reflect the player’s choices.

 - In the project level, the player will be able to assign interns to projects
     - based on the description and requirements of the project, the player will be able to check the intern skills and